NodePassProject/logs/README.md

 func main() {
     // Create a new logger with INFO minimum level and color enabled logger := logs.NewLogger(logs.Info, true)

+    // Create a logger that disables all log output silentLogger := logs.NewLogger(logs.None, true)
+    silentLogger.Info("This will not be printed")

     // Log messages at different levels
     logger.Debug("This debug message won't be shown because minimum level is INFO") logger.Info("System started successfully")